Hexagram 57巽Wind

 — Legge (1882)

 Line 6 is the top line and the hexagram’s sharpest warning.
 The image rhymes deliberately with line 2 — 巽在床下, wind beneath the couch — but the meaning has inverted.
-Line 2’s beneath-the-couch position was the productive indirectness of the actor who is choosing not to be visible.
-Line 6’s beneath-the-couch position is the involuntary submergence of the actor who has lost the capacity to be visible.
+Line 2’s beneath-the-couch position was the productive indirectness of the mover who is choosing not to be visible.
+Line 6’s beneath-the-couch position is the involuntary submergence of the mover who has lost the capacity to be visible.
 The image of the lost axe is exact: 資斧 is the implement by which decisions are made effective.
-The indirect actor who has persisted in the indirect mode past the moment for direct action has spent so long beneath the couch that the axe is no longer in hand when the moment for the cut arrives.
+The indirect mover who has persisted in the indirect mode past the moment for direct action has spent so long beneath the couch that the axe is no longer in hand when the moment for the cut arrives.

 The structural failure is the over-extension of the very method the hexagram is teaching.
-Indirect influence is the right posture for line 2 and lines 4 and 5; it is the wrong posture for the moment at which a direct decision becomes necessary and the actor still has the standing to make it.
-Founders who shaped culture from beneath the couch for too long and then discovered they could no longer be heard when the company needed a direct call.
-Senior consultants who built their entire practice around indirect framing and then discovered they could not say a hard thing when the client was about to make a mistake.
-Chiefs of staff who steered without commanding for so long that the commanding muscle atrophied.
+Indirect influence is the right posture for line 2 and lines 4 and 5; it is the wrong posture for the moment at which a direct decision becomes necessary and you still have the standing to make it.
+The parent who guided an adult child so gently for so long that, when the child was about to make a genuinely dangerous choice, the plain word of warning no longer came.
+The veteran teacher who nudged students toward their own conclusions for a whole career and then could not deliver the blunt correction a fundamentally broken thesis required.
+The diplomat who worked through back-channels so exclusively that the standing to state a red line out loud had quietly eroded.
 The hexagram is honest about this failure mode.

 PostureIndirect influence as the actual mechanism · the wind that enters everywhere

 The hexagram statement is unusually compressed: 小亨。利有攸往,利見大人。 — small success; advantage in having somewhere to go; advantage in seeing the great person.
 Three claims, each load-bearing.
 Small success is the honest framing: the fortune available through Wind is bounded by the indirectness of the method, and any reading that promises larger success has already mis-read the hexagram.
 Advantage in having somewhere to go says that the indirect method needs a destination — aimless wind is noise, not influence.
-Advantage in seeing the great person says that the indirect actor needs a counterpart with the standing to actually act on what the indirect work has prepared.
+Advantage in seeing the great person says that the indirect mover needs a counterpart with the standing to actually act on what the indirect work has prepared.
 Without the great-person figure, the indirect work has nowhere to land.

 What makes Wind different from Modesty, Following, or Small Restraint is the specific calibration it asks for.
 You are not deferring.
 You are not waiting.
 You are not making yourself smaller.
 You are operating a precise and patient indirect influence that depends on staying beneath the visible level long enough for the field to absorb the framing.
 The Xiang commentary compresses the whole posture into one instruction: 君子以申命行事 — the noble person extends mandates and carries out affairs.
 The verb extends — 申 — is the precise one.
 The mandate is repeated, restated, re-framed, so that it can finally take.
 This is what Wind does.
-This is what the actor practising Wind has to be willing to do.
+This is what the mover practising Wind has to be willing to do.

 Failure modesForced penetration (line 3) · losing the axe (line 6)

 Two failure modes cluster around this hexagram and they are inverses of each other.
 The first is the line-3 pattern: 頻巽, forced wind.
-The actor has understood that the method is indirect but has lost patience with the patience the indirectness requires.
+The mover has understood that the method is indirect but has lost patience with the patience the indirectness requires.
 The same nudge gets repeated until it stops registering as nudge.
 The same proposal gets sent through five aides in the same week.
 The same hint gets dropped three times in the same conversation.
 The audience feels the campaign and resists it.
 The relationship capital that powered the channel gets spent on the forcing, and the channel itself stops conducting.
-The line’s named consequence is regret; the regret has the specific shape of a relationship that used to carry the influence and now carries the actor’s reputation as a pest.
+The line’s named consequence is regret; the regret has the specific shape of a relationship that used to carry the influence and now carries the mover’s reputation as a pest.

 The second failure mode is the line-6 pattern: the lost axe.
-The actor has stayed beneath the couch — line 2’s productive indirectness — for so long that the capacity for direct action has atrophied.
-The moment arrives when the situation requires a direct call that the actor still has the standing to make — and the actor reaches for the indirect channel again, because the indirect channel is the only muscle that still works.
+The mover has stayed beneath the couch — line 2’s productive indirectness — for so long that the capacity for direct action has atrophied.
+The moment arrives when the situation requires a direct call that the mover still has the standing to make — and the mover reaches for the indirect channel again, because the indirect channel is the only muscle that still works.
 The implement of decision is no longer in hand.
 The hexagram’s explicit warning is that no amount of firm-correctness inside the indirect method rescues this situation.
 The corrective belongs to the next hexagram in the sequence (H58 Lake) and to the discipline of recognising when the Wind arc has run its course.

 Application & adjacentQuestion shape · Hexagram 58 pair · Eight pure trigrams family

 The canonical adjacent reading is Hexagram 58 兌 Lake — the eight-pure-trigrams complement to Wind.
 Lake doubles the open exchange of speech, mutual delight, the joy of frank communication; Wind doubles the indirect, persistent, beneath-the-surface penetration.
 The two hexagrams form the pair lock of the eight pure trigrams family: Xun doubled below, Dui doubled above the surface.
-Reading 57 without 58 tends to produce indirect actors who never recognise the moment for open exchange and stay beneath the couch until line 6's axe is lost.
-Reading 58 without 57 tends to produce actors who insist on direct exchange when the situation does not yet support it and burn through the relationship capital that the indirect method would have preserved.
+Reading 57 without 58 tends to produce indirect movers who never recognise the moment for open exchange and stay beneath the couch until line 6's axe is lost.
+Reading 58 without 57 tends to produce movers who insist on direct exchange when the situation does not yet support it and burn through the relationship capital that the indirect method would have preserved.
 The two hexagrams together name the actual decision: which channel is appropriate for which moment, and how to switch between them without breaking either.

 The wider hexagram family is also relevant.
 Wind belongs to the set of eight pure-trigram hexagrams in which one trigram is doubled — H1 Heaven, H2 Earth, H29 Abyss, H30 Clarity, H51 Thunder, H52 Mountain, H57 Wind, H58 Lake.
 The eight pure trigrams are the only hexagrams in the received sequence that name a single quality at full intensity rather than the interaction of two qualities.
 Reading Wind as a pure-trigram hexagram means recognising that the indirectness is not a tactic; it is the entire identity of the position.
-The actor who can only do indirect influence in the moments when direct authority is unavailable has not yet inhabited the hexagram.
-The actor who can do indirect influence as a stable working posture — and can recognise when to relinquish it — has.
+The mover who can only do indirect influence in the moments when direct authority is unavailable has not yet inhabited the hexagram.
+The mover who can do indirect influence as a stable working posture — and can recognise when to relinquish it — has.

 SynthesisYiGram Editorial